skipto-landmarks-headings/browser-extension/assets/about.md

 Activating a menu item scrolls the corresponding landmark region or heading element into view and moves keyboard focus to it on the page.

-Complete documentation on keyboard shortcuts, options/preferences and more is available at the <a href="https://skipto.github.io/">SkipTo Documentation</a> website.
+Complete documentation on keyboard shortcuts, options/preferences and more is available at the SkipTo Documentation website at https://skipto.github.io/.

 ## Version 2.0.0